Netflix/dispatch/docs/contributing/README.md

 ### Update 'latest' tag

-We rely on the latest tag to indentify the most current stable version to update this tag:
+We rely on the latest tag to identify the most current stable version.
+Follow the steps below to update this tag:

 Delete the pervious tag: